ballerkobe808/invest/README - 9a TAX FORMS.txt

 ================================

-W-4 - Employer asks you to fill this out
+W-4 - Employer asks you to fill this out when you get hired
   - tells marital status etc
   - write down exemptions
   - determine how much to withhold